 – Grades 11 and 12 play on the two fields (F5 & F6) up past the main field (bottom of the image)

-Training is generally conducted on the fields at Tawa School (off Oxford Street) or at the Club’s Indoor Training center at Grenada Park.
+Training is generally conducted on the fields at Grenada North on the middle / main field or at the Club’s Indoor Training center at Grenada Park.
 Your teams’ Coach will advise the location and time.

 Information for Ground closures can be accessed HERE